Reviews You Can Rely On

 Credit: Zach Lovell

 The back-of-head strap system utilizes the classic wheel design to tighten or loosen the fit, though we found it a bit cumbersome to adjust the height.
-The largest consideration in the features metric was the lengthy sun visor, which was among the longer designs of our lineup.
+The largest consideration in the features metric was the lengthy sun visor, which was among the longest designs of our lineup.
 Ultimately, you'll either love or hate it depending on your preferences, but the three set positions were easy to switch between.

 lazer coyote kineticore - while the large visor is an acquired taste, its 3 stages allow one...